-4.1 The Service Director must advertise for Suppliers and/or quotations as follows.
+4.1 The Service Director must advertise for Suppliers and/or quotations as follows detailed in appendix XX.

-Estimated d Value of Contract Advertising Requirement Goods; above Services other th services; above e £4, 100 550 ,000 e £ 160 180 ,000 nan 'Light Touch Regime' e £ 160 180 ,000 sime' services; above Advertise on YORTender, Contracts Finder and OJEU- and in other media if appropriate (OJEU first); or Use approved Framework Agreement; or Use approved Dynamic Purchasing System From Up to If Standing List Exists From standing list; or Works £100,001 Works; £4, 100 550,000 Use approved Framework Agreement; or Use approved Dynamic Purchasing System Goods £20,001 Services £20,001 Goods; £160180,000 Services other than 'Light Touch Regime' services; £160180,000 'Light Touch Regime' services; £580615,000 If Standing List Does Not Exist Advertise on YORTender, Contracts Finder PLUS other reasonable advertising means; or Use approved Framework Agreement; or Use approved Dynamic Purchasing System Goods or services from £200 up to £20,000 Works from £200 to £100,000 Any reasonable means.
-Below £200 Any means (advertising is not necessary)
+Estimated Value of Contract 5 Advertising Requirement Works; above £4,550,000 Goods; above £180,000 Services other than 'Light Touch Regime' services; above £180,000 'Light Touch Regime' services; above £615,000 Advertise on YORTender, Contracts Finder and OJEU- and in other media if appropriate (OJEU first); or Use approved Framework Agreement; or Use approved Dynamic Purchasing System From Works £100,001 Goods £250,001 Services £250,001 Works; £4,550,000 Goods; £180,000 Services other than 'Light Touch Regime' services; £180,000 'Light Touch Regime' services; £615,000 As the Head of Procurement determines 1.
+From a standing list 2.
+An approved Framework Agreement 3.
+An approved Dynamic Purchasing System 4.
+Advertise on YORTender, Contracts Finder PLUS other reasonable advertising means; Or For value below £100,000 use of suppliers selected otherwise (except where the procurement applies to a grant obliging competition, or cross border competition may be compromised